September 27–October 1

-The fourth annual Leave Your Car at Home week is scheduled for Monday, September 27th-Friday, October 1st with an evening lecture to cap off the initiative on Monday, October 4th.
-Designed to reduce carbon emissions when commuters travel solo in their cars, the event will encourage solo drivers to carpool, bike, walk or bus to work if possible.
+The fourth annual Leave Your Car at Home week is scheduled for Monday, September 27 through Friday, October 1, with an evening lecture to cap off the initiative on Monday, October 4.
+Designed to reduce carbon emissions when commuters travel solo in their cars, the event will encourage solo drivers to carpool, bike, walk, or bus to work.

-People are encouraged to leave their car at home, when going to work or school, running errands or going to church or synagogue.
-Leave Your Car at Home Week encourages people to think about how to combine “self-powered” transport (biking, walking etc.) with carpooling, or public transportation.
-The Capital District Transportation Authority’s bus schedule info can be found online at WWW.CDTA.org.
-Also a new online carpooling tool, from the Capital District Transportation Committee, helps commuters find carpooling buddy at www.ipool2.org.
+People are encouraged to leave their car at home, when going to work or school, running errands, or going to services.
+Leave Your Car at Home Week encourages people to think about how to combine “self-powered” transport (biking, walking, etc.) with car-pooling or public transportation.
+Capital District Transportation Authority bus schedules can be found online at www.cdta.org.
+A new online car-pooling tool, from the Capital District Transportation Committee, helps commuters find carpooling buddies at www.ipool2.org.

-To cap off the Leave Your Car at Home Week initiative, Jeff Olson, local urban planner, will be giving a lecture entitled, "The Future is Riding a Bicycle" at 7pm in Gannett Auditorium in Palamountain Hall.
+To cap off the Leave Your Car at Home Week initiative, Jeff Olson, local urban planner, will be giving a lecture titled, "The Future is Riding a Bicycle" at 7 p.m. in Gannett Auditorium, Palamountain Hall.

 To learn about your alternative transportation options, click here.